HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Godly Christian living is related to the great and terrible Day of the Lord.

-Herein is our love made perfect, that we may have boldness in the day of judgment: because as he is, so are we in this world.
+Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.
 (I John 4:17)

 Because the grace of God is enabling us to live a godly life now, in this present world, we have no fear of the wrath that will be poured out on mankind at the coming of Christ.
 We have been “fireproofed” by having been through the fires of judgment with Christ during our Christian experience.
 We have been chastened and made righteous by the Lord so that we will not be condemned with the world.